 If you want a ballpark estimate for “time”, it really depends on the size of the chicken.

-For a 4 ½ pound chicken allow approximately 1 hour 15 minutes if roasting, and 35-45 minutes for grilling.
+For a 4 ½ pound chicken, allow approximately 1 hour 15 minutes if roasting, and 35-45 minutes for grilling.

 Keep checking your meat thermometer, and when the chicken is 165 degrees it’s done.

-Many opinions on this subject, so do your research but it all comes down to preference and experience.
+Many opinions on this subject, so do your research, but it all comes down to preference and experience.

 Almost anything will pair well with chicken.
 Plan your sides around the type of seasoning you’ve used to season the meat.

 If you’re using a traditional chicken seasoning with poultry seasoning, mashed potatoes and a vegetable will be the perfect comfort foods to add to your table.
+These glazed carrots would be incredible to serve with this dish!

-You can season your chicken with almost any spices and herbs which allows for a wide variety of choices when it comes to sides.
+You can season your chicken with almost any spices and herbs, which allows for a wide variety of choices when it comes to sides.

 Featured Reviews!